 The Company provides severance payments to fulfil its statutory obligations and to support the transition of employees away from their employment with RBC, in circumstances where there is an early termination of their employment.
-In March 2019 and then again in September 2020, the Management Board of the Company approved and adopted a severance policy.
-The policy was reviewed and approved at the November 2022 meeting of both the Management and Supervisory Boards.

 Pay Equity

 The Company is committed to the principles of pay equity and undertakes actions to prevent pay disparities between employees performing work of equal or comparable value.
 The Company addresses pay equity concerns identified in the year-end pay decision-making process through pay adjustments, where it is concluded that individual factors do not explain a difference in pay.
 Outside the annual compensation review process, RBC reviews compensation when employees move to new roles, taking into account external and internal pay benchmarks and the skills and experiences the new incumbent brings to the role.